-Catering for indoor and outdoor dining, as well as weddings, special events and tourism – our custom built coop is very popular in the Valley.
+Catering for indoor and outdoor dining, special events and tourism – our custom-built coop is very popular in the Valley.
 Make your roost a picnic rug on the lawn, a bar stool on the verandah or a couch by the fire – and before long you’ll be feeling as relaxed as a free-range chicken.

 Just a 20-minute drive East of Perth’s CBD, and less than 10 minutes from the International Airport, The Hen lies in the upper reaches of the Swan River between Guildford and Bells Rapids.

 The Swan Valley was founded in 1827 by Captain James Stirling, who later became the first Governor of the Swan River Colony.
 A plaque located at Henley Brook marks the furthest location that Captain Stirling reached on his first exploration of this area.